“Down That Lonely Road”

 The landlord said that the beatnik guy, who collected all the books that he had in the car, had been busted for possession of pot, a somewhat serious offense back in those days.
 He was sent to jail for some time, and the musician, mostly unemployed, couldn’t pay the rent by himself so he took off for parts unknown.
 The Landlord gathered up all the books and pamphlets and loaded his car, hoping to sell the books and recoup lost rent.
 Jerry rummaged through the load, and was not immediately impressed.
 The books, many old and scarce, were all on Black history and literature, some going back to slave days.
 He was not familiar with the subject, but one thing about Jerry, he had instinct for books.
 He also knew that the Landlord had been trying to flog the books all over Hollywood, and Universal Books, sitting just east of Vine, was the last stop.
 East of Argyle was mostly desolate land in a literary sense.
 He was Mr. Landlord’s last chance.

 So Jerry made the guy an offer, not based on the value of the books, which he did not even know at the time, but based on how much money was in his pocket at the moment, the cash drawer and bank account being drained by the Gardena card parlors.
 I don’t know what he paid for it, but let’s just say it was one of Jerry’s most spectacular buys.
 The frustrated Landlord was probably glad to get a few hundred bucks out of the deal, the economy slow, and he was also getting rid of a load of debris from the house.
 My thoughts at the time were to not only get the books but go back to the house and see what remained of rare pamphlets, documents, broadsides and miscellaneous strewn about.
-Hearing this story left an impression on me, I did exactly that several times in years to come, even telling landlords I would sweep up the debris “boom clean” if I could have the remaining items.
+Hearing this story left an impression on me, I did exactly that several times in years to come, even telling landlords I would sweep up the debris “broom clean” if I could have the remaining items.

 Jerry started to work on the book collection right away, getting together a catalog that was called “The Negro in America and Africa, a Choice Collection of Books by or about the Black Man.”
 The catalog was labeled “Black Literature Catalog #121.”
 I have a copy of this now rare catalog, and wondered if this was the first catalog Jerry put out or did he really have 120 earlier ones?
 According to Bob Weinstein, Jerry just picked a number, it was actually his first catalog, but Jerry wanted the librarians to think that he had been in business for some time and was not a novice.